-Anticipating change works best when more than one viewpoint shapes the picture.
-People living close to shifting conditions often notice signals earliest.
-Elders carry long memory.
-Young people spot trends in technology, jobs, and culture.
-Service providers know where stress builds.
-Local businesses understand supply chains and risk.
-When these voices meet, the future becomes easier to see and easier to prepare for.
+Looking ahead works best when you have different perspectives in the conversation.
+People living close to changing conditions often notice signals earliest.
+Older residents carry longer memory, younger people spot emerging technology trends.
+Service providers see where strain builds.
+Local businesses understand supply shifts and risks.
+When these voices come together, what's coming becomes easier to see and prepare for.

-A practical sequence starts with listening.
-Invite people to share the signals they notice in daily life: seasons moving, costs rising, birds arriving earlier, a new industry taking shape.
-Place these observations alongside data until patterns appear.
-Build a few plausible scenarios and explore what would matter if each one strengthened or collided with another.
-Ask which choices today stay useful across several futures.
-Often these look like strengthening relationships, growing local skills, and designing infrastructure that can be adjusted.
+It starts with listening.
+Ask people what they're noticing: costs changing, seasons shifting, new patterns taking shape.
+Place these observations alongside any data you have until patterns emerge.
+Sketch out a few plausible scenarios and explore what would matter in each one.
+Ask which choices today stay useful across several possible futures.
+Often these look like strengthening relationships, growing local skills, and designing things that can adjust.

 Something to chew on:

-Whose view of the future would change what you see from where you stand?
+Whose view of the future could change what you see from where you stand?

 Resilience Bites offers weekly insights from the Australian Resilience Centre, drawn from decades of work alongside communities across Australia and internationally.
 Each Bite explores an aspect of resilience and closes with a reflective question to chew on.